File a Minnesota DBA yourself with our simple step-by-step guide. It’s free and easy!

 First, you want to see if the name you’d like to register isn’t already taken or too similar to another before going through the motions and paying the state fee.
 Make sure Search Business Filings and use the TESS System if there may be trademark issues.

 If you don’t have legal help and aren’t working with a DBA filing service, be sure to read every single word on that form before filling in anything.
 Be sure you understand each component.
 Here’s some of the basics:

-As soon as the filing a DBA in Minnesota form has been notarized, you can then submit it to the office of the Secretary of State.
-The ‘doing business as’ in Minnesota form can be submitted online, through mail, or in person.
+As soon as the Minnesota DBA form has been notarized, you can then submit it to the office of the Secretary of State.
+The form can be submitted online, through mail, or in person.

-This guide on MN DBA application is merely for informational purposes.
+This guide on MN DBA application is for informational purposes.
 This should not be taken as a legal document or advice.
 For further details and legalities when it comes to filing a ‘doing business as’ in Minnesota or starting a business in Minnesota in general, seek the expert advice of a business lawyer.